spacecatpixel/lokidocs/docs/Mining/MiningOverview.md

+title: Loki Documentation | Loki's Cryptonote Mining Overview
+description: The Loki cryptocurrency can be mined through the RandomXL hashing algorithm.
+Cryptocurrency Mining is the process of extracting Cryptocurrencies for securing and verifying transactions made on the blockchain.

 # What is Cryptocurrency Mining?
 Cryptocurrency Mining is the process of extracting Cryptocurrencies for securing and verifying transactions made on the blockchain.